lbrictson/wazuh-jumpcloud-integration/README.md

 ## Overview

-This integration is designed to be placed on a Wazuh Manager system to interact with the JumpCloud API in order ot pull events
+This integration is designed to be placed on a Wazuh Manager system to interact with the JumpCloud API in order to pull events

-Events pulled from JumpCloud
+Events pulled from JumpCloud:

 - System Events
 - Directory Events